 Since the pandemic, Jie is busy finishing her new symphony for the Colorado Music Festival, starting another for the Buffalo Philharmonic, and creating new works for the Apollo Chamber Players, Cathedral of St. John the Divine, and half a dozen others.
 Off the composing clock, Jie is a mentor at the Curtis Institute, the City University of NY, and an unexpected student of Bharatanatyam, a classical dance form in South India.
 Along with her husband Fred Child, Jie enjoys endless rock climbing trips and occasional mountaineering feats.

-At the forefront of the younger generation American composers, WANG JIE has emerged as one of the most evocative musical voices.
+At the forefront of the new generation American composers, WANG JIE has emerged as one of the most evocative musical voices.
 Ranging from elegant to campy, her works are powerfully engaging, richly orchestrated and rhythmically vibrant.
 One day she spins a few notes into large music forms, the next she calls Zodiac animals to the opera stage – a rare trait in today’s composers.

 Born in Shanghai shortly after the Culture Revolution, Ms. Wang was raised in an era of breathtaking economic and cultural expansion.
 She was a known piano prodigy by the age of five.
 A scholarship from Manhattan School of Music brought her to the US where she began her composition studies under the tutelage of Nils Vigeland and later with Richard Danielpour at the Curtis Institute of Music.